Overcoming the Challenges in Data Lifecycle Management

 4. Establishing Data Retention and Deletion Policies

-Determining how long to retain data and when to delete it is a crucial part of DLM.
-Retaining data for too long can drive up storage costs and expose businesses to security risks.
-On the other hand, deleting data too early can result in compliance issues and the loss of valuable information.
+Deciding how long to keep data and when to delete it is a key part of DLM.
+Keeping data too long can raise storage costs and increase security risks.
+Deleting it too soon can cause legal problems or mean losing important information.

 Creating Data Retention Guidelines